muschellij2/process_head_ct/index.md

 to harmonize the data spatially with one of these correction procedures improves performance of a method.
-Though we do not recommend this procedure generally, as it may reduce contrasts between areas of interest, such as hemorrhages in the brain, we would like to discuss potnetial methods.
+Though we do not recommend this procedure generally, as it may reduce contrasts between areas of interest, such as hemorrhages in the brain, but has been used to improve segmentation (Cauley et al. 2018).
+We would like to discuss potential methods and CT-specific issues.

 Overall, the assumptions of this bias field are that it is multiplicative and is smoothly varying.
 One of the most popular